grantcolley/headway/README.md

 The [database and schema](#database) can be created using EntityFramework Migrations.

 ### Building an Example Headway Application
-An example application will be created using Headway to demonstrate features built into the **Headway** framework including, creating a workflow, configuring dynamically rendered page layout that binds to the workflow, securing the application using **OAuth 2.0** authentication and restricting users access and functionality with by assigning roles and permissions.
+An example application will be created using Headway to demonstrate features built into the **Headway** framework including, configuring dynamically rendered page layout, creating a navigation menu, configuring a workflow, binding page layout to the workflow, securing the application using **OAuth 2.0** authentication and restricting users access and functionality with by assigning roles and permissions.

 #### Introduction to the Example Headway Application
-The example application will be called **RemediatR**.
-Its purpose will be to refund customers that have been wronged in some way.
-The remediation flow will start with collection relevant customer and product data, then progress onto refund calculation, followed by sending a communication to the customer and finally end with payment of the refunded amount.
+The example application will be called **RemediatR**. **RemediatR** will provide a platform to refund (remediate or redress) bank customers that have been wronged in some way e.g. a customer who bought a financial product that does not live up to its commitments.
+The remediation flow will start with collection relevant customer and product data, then progress onto refund calculation, followed by sending a communication to the customer and finally end with a payment to the customer of the refunded amount.

 Different users will be responsible for different stages in the flow.
 They will be assigned a role to reflect their responsibility.
 The roles will be as follows:
 -	**Remediation Owner** – monitors and progresses the case from start through to completion